ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 4:  Double click the RunSQL file.
 This momentarily displays the black command console window and then displays the report file using Notepad.

-5:  Open the database in RootsMagic and examine the results.
+5:  If the database was modified, open the database in RootsMagic and examine the results.

 ======================================================================